Hovercraft-Studio/oversite/server/README.md

   - Add sender to Java client
   - Add ws?sender= queryparam to Java client
 - Monitor
+  - add "expected_clients" list to app-store-clients, and show a red row if a client is missing
   - QR code somewhere to launch BA app (or any link for a client app)
   - Client list last message sent time?
   - Filter event table by client?